lifey/openjdk-proposals/ergonomics_profiles/readme.md

 ## Summary

-Introduce a new JVM feature for Ergonomics Profiles, with a `shared` profile for the existing heuristics and a `dedicated` option for when the JVM is running on systems with dedicated resources for the one JVM process.
+Introduce a new JVM feature for Ergonomics Profiles, with a `shared` profile for the existing heuristics and a `dedicated` option for when the JVM is running on systems with dedicated resources (memory and CPU) for the one JVM process.

 ## Goals

 1. Introduce the concept of ergonomics profiles.
-1. Introduce a new flag to select an ergonomic profile.
+2. Introduce a new flag to select an ergonomic profile.
-1. Define existing heuristics and ergonomics as `shared`.
+3. Define existing heuristics and ergonomics as `shared`.
-1. Introduce a `dedicated` profile designed for systems where the JVM is the dominant process using resources, e.g., in a canonical container deployment scenario.
+4. Introduce a `dedicated` profile designed for systems where the JVM is the dominant process using resources, e.g., in a canonical container deployment scenario.
+The purpose of this profile is to utilize most of the resources allocated to the machine/container.
-1. Automatically select the `dedicated` profile when the JVM believes the system has dedicated resources to it.
+5. Automatically select the `dedicated` profile when the JVM believes the system has dedicated resources to it.
+6. The JVM will make a better effort to remain withing the total memory limit.

 ## Non-Goals